dugku/san_franco_dataAnalyis/guide.md

 - Then model statistics for this stuff

 Together:
-Once we are done hopefully by the 5th of Nov, we will start the presentation making process and making the paper since.
+Once we are done hopefully by the 5th of Nov, we will start the presentation making process and making the paper.
-Sine we are kinda doing a lot we need to be detailed in the paper but I think this will be good pracice for anyother future stuff we do.
+Since we are kinda doing a lot we need to be detailed in the paper but I think this will be good pracice for anyother future stuff we do.